Caliper-Corporation/TsmAPIsExamples/README.md

 TransModeler APIs support the following programming languages:

 - **GISDK** is the native scripting language supported by TransModeler.
 Versatile and flexible, it is a domain specific language (DSL) to faciliate the everyday activities of transportation and traffic modelling.
 Its flexiblity and power are similar to Javascript, yet much more powerful and focused when it comes to GIS, transportation modeling and traffic simulation tasks.
-- **Any COM-compliant Languages** TransModeler APIs featurs a performance in-process COM interface that allows using any COM-compliant language to develop TransModeler plugins.
+- **Any COM-compliant Languages** TransModeler APIs featurs a performant in-process COM interface that allows using any COM-compliant language to develop TransModeler plugins.
 This includes, .NET (C#, F#, C++/CLI), C++, Delphi among others.
 C++ would provide the best performance while .NET the most convenient choice to start with.

 # Supported Platform
 Windows Only, or WINE on Linux.